Print media and publishing houses

 Diverse newspaper and publishing landscape

-- Ten daily newspapers are based in Berlin – more than in any other German city (Berliner Kurier, Berliner Morgenpost, Berliner Zeitung, Bild, B.Z., nd.Der Tag, Der Tagesspiegel, taz, Die Welt, junge Welt).
+- Thirteen daily newspapers are based here – more than in any other German city (Berliner Kurier, Berliner Morgenpost, Berliner Zeitung, Bild, B.Z., nd.Der Tag, Der Tagesspiegel, taz, Die Welt, junge Welt).

-- Nine weekly newspapers, two Sunday editions, around 80 advertising journals, numerous city magazines, and consumer and trade journals are published in the German capital.
+- Nine weekly newspapers, two Sunday editions, around 80 classified ad papers, numerous city magazines, as well as general-interest and trade journals are published in the German capital.

-- Berlin is an ideal test market for new magazine formats.
+- The German capital is an ideal test market for new magazine formats.

 - The city is also home to renowned scientific, specialist, and non-fiction publishers.